sturrent/aks-kusto-queries-script/README.md

 # aks-kusto-queries-script
-Bash script to generate the must common kusto queries from a cluster URI The script generates a .kql file with the common kusto queries for the cluster
+Bash script to generate the must common kusto queries from a cluster URI.
+The script generates a .kql file with the common kusto queries for the cluster

 ```